This article describes how to visualize your data by creating visualizations in Analytical Designer.

 By default, the visualization is displayed as a table.

-You can create new metrics or edit existing ones without having to stop working on your visualization, see Metric Editor in Analytical Designer.
+You can create new metrics or edit existing ones without having to stop working on your visualization.
+See the Metric Editor in Analytical Designer section for details.

 To change the visualization type, click the appropriate icon at the top.